Action Bronson

-Ariyan Arslani (born December 2, 1983), professionally known as Action Bronson, is an American rapper, songwriter, chef, wrestler and television presenter.
-Born and raised in Queens, New York, he embarked on his musical career in January 2011, with the mixtape Bon Appetit .....
-Bitch!!!!!.
-He independently released his debut album Dr. Lecter, in March 2011.
-In August 2012, Action signed his first major-label deal with Warner Bros.
+Ariyan Arslani (born December 2, 1983), better known by his stage name Action Bronson, is an American rapper, chef, and television host.
+Born and raised in Queens, he released his debut mixtape Bon Appetit .....
+Bitch!!!!! in January 2011 and independently released his debut album, Dr. Lecter, in March 2011.
+In August 2012, Arslani signed his first major-label deal with Warner Bros.
 Records, but was later moved to the Atlantic Records-distributed label Vice Records.